Augusto Martínez Olmedilla

 Augusto Martínez Olmedilla (1880 – 26 September 1965) was a Spanish writer and journalist.

 Olmedilla was born in Madrid.
 A prolific writer, he contributed to periodicals including Blanco y Negro, La Esfera and Nuevo Mundo and was the author of over 30 novels, over 70 short novels and some 40 plays.

+As an essayist, the work of greatest value and for which he has been remembered was his amusing study Los teatros de Madrid.
+Anecdotario de la farándula madrileña, published in 1948, and which won the Madrid City Council award.